Dissipative Avoidance Feedback for Reactive Navigation Under Second-Order Dynamics: Abstract

 \section{Abstract}

-This paper introduces DAF (Dissipative Avoidance Feedback), a novel approach for autonomous robot navigation in unknown, obstacle-filled environments with second-order dynamics.
-Unlike traditional APF (Artificial Potential Field) methods, which rely on repulsive forces based solely on position, DAF employs a dissipative feedback mechanism that adjusts the robot's motion in response to both its position and velocity, ensuring smoother, more natural obstacle avoidance.
-The proposed continuously differentiable controller solves the motion-to-goal problem while guaranteeing collision-free navigation by considering the robot's state and local obstacle distance information.
+This paper addresses the problem of autonomous robot navigation in unknown, obstacle-filled environments with second-order dynamics by proposing a Dissipative Avoidance Feedback (DAF).
+Compared to the Artificial Potential Field (APF), which primarily uses repulsive forces based on position, DAF employs a dissipative feedback mechanism that accounts for both position and velocity, contributing to smoother and more natural obstacle avoidance.
+The proposed continuously differentiable controller solves the motion-to-goal problem while guaranteeing collision-free navigation by using the robot's state and local obstacle distance information.
 We show that the controller guarantees safe navigation in generic $n$-dimensional environments and that all undesired $\omega$-limit points are unstable under certain \textit{controlled} curvature conditions.
 Designed for real-time implementation, DAF requires only locally measured data from limited-range sensors (e.g., LiDAR, depth cameras), making it particularly effective for robots navigating unknown workspaces.
+Simulations in 2D and 3D environments are conducted to validate the theoretical results and to showcase the effectiveness of our approach.